PhilipNelson5/math4610/hw4/8-CholeskyFactorization/manual_cholesky_factorization.md

 template <typename T>
 Matrix<T> cholesky_factorization(Matrix<T> const& A)
 {
+  // check for square matrix
   if (A.size() != A[0].size())
   {
     std::cerr << "ERROR: non-square matrix in cholesky_factorization"
               << std::endl;
   }

+  // setup the result matrix
   Matrix<T> L(A.size());
   std::for_each(
     std::begin(L), std::end(L), [&](auto& row) { row.resize(A.size()); });